ArnaudBelcour/tabigecy/README.md

 This workflow can be called by nextflow in two ways:

 - by downloading this repository and calling the `tabigecy.nf` file with `nextflow run tabigecy.nf ...`.
 - by calling the GitHub repository in the nextflow command with `nextflow run ArnaudBelcour/tabigecy ...`.
+To run the latest version present on GitHub, add the `-latest` argument.

 You can print the help with the following command: